Server Monitoring Client

 Currently, the metrics the client is retrieving are:

-To evaluate the performance of the CPU, the following metrics are tracked:
+To evaluate the performance of the CPU, these metrics are tracked:

-As having reliable information about the system memory used is vital for capacity planning and maintaining the integrity of your servers, the following metrics are collected:
+As having reliable information about the system memory used is vital for capacity planning and maintaining the integrity of the servers, these metrics are collected:

 It will also retrieve the public IP of the server.